Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseDnsPrivateZone.md

-### Example 1: Gets a list of the DNS Private Zones by location
+### Example 1: Get a list of the DNS Private Zones by location
 ```powershell
 Get-AzOracleDatabaseDnsPrivateZone -Location "eastus"
 ```